mahfuz0712/python-package-builder/README.md

   Quickly scaffold a new Python package project with sensible defaults or interactive prompts.

 - **Version Management:**
-  Easily bump the version in your project metadata and keep it in sync across `project.json` and `setup.py`
+  Easily bump the version in your project metadata and keep it in sync across `pyproject.toml` and `setup.py`

 - **Build & Publish Commands:**
   Predefined commands for building and publishing your package using standard Python tools.